yerinsmgmt/markdowns/files.md

 Hi James,

 I'm Yerins Abraham.
 I lead Creovine Academy, where we help teams use AI practically in the work they already do.
-I've trained more than 1,000 people in practical AI, including teams in banking.
+I've trained organisations and individuals in several sectors, including teams in banking.

 I saw Hazlewoods launched a dedicated private client team over the summer and opened the Bristol office.
 Congratulations on the growth.